cloudwatt/openstack-metering/README.md

 The following parameters are optional:
 * `EndpointType` - The type of the endpoint.
 By default "internalURL".
-* `MetricName` - Choose the name of the metric.  'openstack.keystone.stats' by default.
 * `Verbose` - Add some verbosity, visible in the collectd logs.

 ## collectd-nova-aggregate ##